thewitcher745/ST5-backtest/README.md

 - Updated breaking sentiment detection, implemented CHOCH detection
 - Updated main loop to now run indefinitely, until stopped by an error or when no closing candles are found
 - Temporarily disabled pattern_count functionality

+### ver b0.41
+- Broken LPL detection now omits consecutive broken LPL's, and only registers the last on in the chain
+- Finding the last HO zigzag pivot in the mid region now uses a different method.
+Previously it extended the last LPL in the region and selected a new pivot right after.
+In the updated version, the new ending pivot is selected by finding the lowest point between the mid-region pivot and the first "breaking" LPL (of the correct type) after the closing candle

+### ver b0.5
+- Broken LPL detection now uses completely new algorithm. most recent highs and lows are recorded, an LPL is registered only when a highest high is broken. if a lowest low is broken, it is recorded as a broken LPL and a completely new LPL chain is initialized.
+- Pattern continuation changed, now a BOS update causes an extremum (lowest low or highest high) and the pattern restarts from there.
+A CHOCH causes the pattern to restart with the last BOS being the starting point, effectively flipping the direction.
+- Logging implemented, now can output to file and stdout with settable allowed verbosity levels in constants.py
+- Broken LPL algorithm changed and optimized, now doesn't try to detect all broken LPL's, only starts at one point and detects the first broken LPL.
+This causes the search to only continue up to the point that we need, not further, majorly improving performance.
+- detect_breaking_statement now also accounts for CHOCH_SHADOW case for extending and updating the CHOCH threshold from the original HO zigzag pivot.
+Also improved the performance and simplified the logic of the function.
+-